Greginkansas/-openhab-openhab1wiki/Insteon-PLM-Binding.md

 Setting a maximum level does not affect manual turning on or dimming a switch.

+### On/Off Outlets
+Here's how to configure the top and bottom outlet of the in-wall 2 outlet controller:
+    Switch fOutTop "Front Outlet Top" <socket> {insteonplm="xx.xx.xx:0x000039#topoutlet"}
+    Switch fOutBot "Front Outlet Bottom" <socket> {insteonplm="xx.xx.xx:0x000039#bottomoutlet"}
+This will give you individual control of each outlet.

 ### Mini remotes

 Link the mini remote to be a controller of the modem by using the set button.
 Link all buttons, one after the other.
 The 4-button mini remote sends out messages on groups 0x01 - 0x04, each corresponding to one button.
 The modem's link database (see [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal)) should look like this: